The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

 For our next comparison of these two brokers, being able to trade the way you want is a must.
 Ally Invest supports Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading while Firstrade supports Stock Trading, Options Trading and Mutual Funds.
 When it comes to mutual funds, Firstrade offers its clients access to 12603 different mutual funds while Ally Invest has 10264 available funds, a difference of 2,339.
 Commission free ETFs can also be a nice plus, Firstrade offers 703 commission free ETFs versus Ally Invest's total of 100.

 Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Firstrade nor Ally Invest offers virtual trading.
 For mobile trading, Firstrade and Ally Invest both have a iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Clients can have Checking Accounts and Debit Cards at Firstrade while customers at Ally Invest can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
 On the whole, when it comes to tools, research, and mobile trading, unfortunately, neither Firstrade nor Ally Invest received awards Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.

-Overall, Firstrade boasts 4.00 stars versus Ally Invest's 3.50 stars.
+Overall, Firstrade takes the upper hand with 4.00 stars over Ally Invest's 3.50 stars.